 Basic Thread Concepts

 This article will discuss the basics of threaded fasteners and fastener tightening.
-The use of chemical thread-lockers will also be discussed.
+The use of chemical threadlockers will also be discussed.
 Understanding basic concepts regarding fasteners and threads will improve the skill and knowledge of any mechanic.
-See related article: Bicycle Torque Specifications.
+See related article: Torque Specifications and Concepts.

 To effectively service fasteners, it is important to have a working knowledge of screw threads.
 A thread is a continuous helical ridge formed on the inside (nut) or outside (screw) of a cylinder.
 This ridge is called the crest.
 Between each crest is a space, called the root.
 Threads are set at an angle to the axis of the bolt or nut.
 This slope is called the helix angle.
 The angle must be sloped, either upward to the right (for right-hand threaded screws) or upward to the left (for left-hand threaded screws).
 The thread forms a “V” shape between crests.
 The angle of this “V” is called the thread angle, and is determined by fastener engineers.
 Most screw threads used on a bicycle use a 60-degree thread angle.